 Studio supports a maximum of five (5) NDI outputs.

-By default, your Program will appear at the output.
-Click the dropdown menu under Camera to select a different source if you wish.
+By default, your Program will appear as the output.
+Click the drop-down menu under Camera to select a different source.

 You can rename the field under Device if you wish; this name is what your NDI output will be shown as in other NDI recognizing devices.

 After selecting your output(s), be sure to save your settings.

 Now other NDI enabled devices and software on your network will be able to bring in your selected output(s) as a source or input (e.g. other Studio systems, vMix, TriCasters, etc.)

 If you notice buffering or lag in your NDI sources, you can reduce the bandwidth required to bring them in